MichaelNguyenz229/braava-m6-eval/README.md

 # Braava M6 Behavioral Evaluation

 A QA evaluation framework for the iRobot Braava Jet M6 (6110) robot mop.
-Connects directly to the robot over local MQTT, polls state in real time during cleaning missions, and logs structured data for systematic behavioral analysis.
+Connects directly to the robot over local MQTT using roombapy, polls real-time state during cleaning missions, and logs structured data for systematic behavioral analysis.

 ## Why This Project

 Physical AI systems need the same rigorous evaluation as software.
-This project treats the M6 as a system under test — defining expected behavior, logging real data, and analyzing results across repeated runs using standard QA methodology.
+This project treats the M6 as a system under test — defining expected behavior, instrumenting the system, and analyzing results across repeated runs using standard QA methodology.

 ## How It Works

-The M6 exposes its state locally over MQTT.
-This project uses `roombapy` to connect directly over WiFi and poll the robot's full state every 5 seconds during live missions.
+The M6 broadcasts its internal state over local MQTT.
+This project uses roombapy to connect directly over WiFi, intercept that stream, and poll the robot's state at configurable intervals during live missions.
+Data is logged as timestamped JSON per run and aggregated into a summary CSV for analysis.

+See [docs/field_reference.md](docs/field_reference.md) for full documentation of every field in the state blob.

 ## In Action